menahals/DeadlockSimulator/README.md

 ---

-‼️Note: This project is shared for career-related purposes.
-If used for academic coursework, please follow your institution’s academic integrity policy.
+‼️Note: This project is shared for career and portfolio purposes only.
+Reuse, copying or submitting this work as your own, especially for academic credit is not permitted and may violate your institution’s academic integrity policies.